-As we have conducted 360-degree feedback surveys over the past 15 years, we have encountered a number of myths, misconceptions, and misunderstandings.
+Over the past 15 years, we have encountered a number of 360 degree feedback myths, misconceptions, and misunderstandings.
 We’ve listed the 5 most common along with the truth for each.

 - 360 surveys alone create positive change.
 TRUTH: 360s are a tool.
 Positive change is a process.